 Much like the federal Anti-Kickback Statute prohibition in the United States, the provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is also prohibited in the European Union.
-The provision of benefits or advantages to physicians is sometimes governed by the national anti-bribery laws of European Union Member States, such as the UK Bribery Act 2010.
+The provision of benefits or advantages to induce improper performance is typically governed by the national anti-bribery laws of European Union Member States, and the Bribery Act 2010 in the UK.
 Infringement of these laws could result in substantial fines and imprisonment.